paveyry/mediaserver-clipper/README.md

 volumes:
     - ./media:/media

-mediaserverclipper: # This can be protected by a htpassword
+clipper: # This can be protected by a htpassword
-    image: paveyry/mediaserver-clipper
+    image: paveyry/mediaserver-clipper:latest
     ports:
         - 9987:8000
     environment: